nacarbone/retail-earnings-agent/README.md

 <ol>
     <li>A record of the values for open, high, low, close and volume for the stock's shares</li>
-    <li>The offset
     <li>A record of the agent's previous actions</li>
     <li>A record of the agent's previous percentage of its cash invested</li>
     <li>A record of the number of shares held in the agent's account</li>
+    <li>The number of trading days offset from the earnings date</li>
     <li>Analyst estimates and their summary statistics for a particular earnings date</li>
     <li>The embedding matrix for the agent's actions</li>
-    <li>The acceptable list of actions based on the accounts' position/li>
+    <li>The acceptable list of actions based on the accounts' position</li>
 </ol>

 #### 8.4 Action Space